 If software is installed locally and never stores, transmits, or processes university data outside the U-M IT environment, this process does not apply.
 Instead, follow the guidance in Information Security Risk Management Standard (DS-13).

 Once the data classification is determined, follow this process:

 - Engage Procurement Services.
 The easiest way to ensure a vendor meets U-M security and compliance requirements is to involve Procurement Services.
 They can help make sure that the appropriate legal documentation and review/assessment processes are completed.

 - Include IT security and privacy in your vendor contract.
-Once you select a vendor, you will need to include the appropriate agreements to protect university data, including the U-M Data Protection Addendum (DPA).
-The DPA is required whenever a service provider will collect, process or maintain institutional data.
-Other types of agreements may be needed for specific data types.
+Include the appropriate agreements to protect university data, usually starting with the U-M Data Protection Addendum (DPA).
+The DPA is required if a service provider will create, process, maintain, transmit, or store sensitive institutional data classified as Restricted, High, or Moderate.
+Specified alternatives to the DPA may be an option for data classified as Moderate.
+Additional agreements may be needed for specific data types.